flatironinstitute/sciware/24_Types/main.md

 def prepend_to_list(value: int, values: List[int]) -> List[int]:
     return [value] + values
 ```
-  - Great, now do one for every other possible type of list...???
+  - Great, now do one for every other possible type of `list`...???

 - Instead, you can use a *variable type parameter* using `TypeVar`:

 ```python
 from typing import TypeVar